robertgshaw/pacman/README.md

     2) server_api.cc    Manages active client connections and implements the C/S communication protocol
     3) game.cc          Server Kernel that hold the data structures + implements the synchronization / message passing
     4) changelog.cc     Underlying data structure holding events that occur during the game
+    5) exitpipe.cc      Manages the exit pipes for each worker thread (2 per connection).
+Enables signal to shutdown if the sever commandprompt says "exit"
     5) shared/board.cc  Underlying data structre holding the shared state of the game

 ##### Server Functionality:
-    Concurrently do three things:
+    Concurrently do 4 things things:

     1) listens for client requests (across multiple simulatenous connections)
     2) process client request to update the shared state
     3) pushes the changes to all of the clients, who update the client side representaiton of the game
+    4) listens to the command line for server admin to type "exit" - in which case it sends a signal to exit all connections

     Each client connection is managed by the pair of threads We use an "event streaming" architectures to pass the updated state to the clients - where the clients are passed updates to the board + maintain their own representations of the games on the client side

 ##### Implementation:
-Each client connection is handled by a pair of threads using the Reader/Writer pattern with the socket.
+Each client connection is handled by a pair of threads using the Reader/Writer pattern with blocking sockets.
 There are 2 shared data structures used to accomplish these actions, the synchrnization of which is managed by the Game class.

     Data Stuctures
     Board - this object holds the shared state of the game (under the covers it is a graph)